zanemountcastle/bluetooth-motor/README.md

 ## Noble Central NodeJS Application

 Noble allows us to control a Bluetooth Motor peripheral using the terminal.
+To control the application, use keys `0-9` to control relative speed from fully off to fully on or `w` to turn on and `s` to turn off.

 To run the NodeJS application,
 ```
 $ cd noble-central
 $ npm install